Kifaru Reserve is home to our ‘crash’, or group, of Eastern black rhino.

 You’ll also see tree trunks on the wall.
 Our rhinos rub their horns on these to keep them healthy.
 The rest of the house has been designed to give our black rhino, the privacy they need to breed.
 And in January 2020 we were delighted by the arrival of our first rhino calf, a male, Glyndwr.
 He was not just a first for Folly Farm but also the first rhino to be born in Wales, so we’re super proud!
 As we’re part of a breeding programme for this critically endangered species, Glyndwr moved in November 2023 to another member zoo in the UK to further the breeding programme.
 What an amazing story for conservation and our Welsh zoo!

 We’re pleased to be able to use our Kifaru Reserve enclosure to explain the dangers that face black rhino to the 500,000 people who visit us every year.
-We’re also raising money for Save the Rhino’s Dog Squad project, which funds the training of dogs to help the rangers who protect black rhino in the wild.
+We’re also raising money for insert here.
 You can read more about we do for conservation and the breeding programmes we belong to.

 The rhino house is also home to our pancake tortoises.
 As their name suggests, they are much flatter than the tortoises you might be used to.
 Learn more about black rhino, including fun facts.